 Haley is currently pursuing a Master of Public Administration (MPA) in Non-Profit Sector Management at California State University, Northridge.
 She earned her Bachelor of Arts in Communication Studies at the UCLA, where she took courses in public health, law, and public policy relating to global terrorism.

 Recently, Haley completed a term of service as an AmeriCorps Member with the American Red Cross, where she was exposed to the field of emergency management and developed a passion for the humanitarian aspect of public safety and community resiliency.
-In this position, she delivered key emergency preparedness programs and responded to local disasters in Los Angeles, Inyo, and Mono Counties.
+In this position, she delivered key emergency preparedness programs and led disaster response teams in Los Angeles, Inyo, and Mono Counties.
 Previously, she worked as a Development and Outreach Intern with Human Rights Watch.

 Haley plans to attend law school upon the completion of her MPA.